nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/SwateManual/swate_template-contribution.md

     - **AUTHORS list**: Add your name/alias here with as much information as you like.
     - Example:
     ![Image of example metadata table](./img/example_metadata.jpg)
-6. Close the file and give it an appropriate name (naming convention is work in progress).

 Well done! :tada: You created a new template.

-### Recommended best practices
+## Recommended best practices

 - Try to think about in which order the experimenter in the lab will do their work.
 Try to match this chronological order from left to right.
 The normal order of the columns is: **Source Name** -> (all the Parameters and Characteristics in between in chronological order) -> **Sample Name** -or- **Raw Data File** -or- **Derived Data File**.
 This step is optional and only meant to increase readability.
 - Below the header you can add exemplary terms as in this example: